 Where it falls a bit short, though, is in-close.
 And by in-close, I mean those really short casts when you’re standing in the middle of a river and a fish starts rising 15 feet away.
 Occasionally, I had trouble getting the TRACE to load and accurately deliver casts inside that range.

 The reason the tip.
 Redington specifically stated they added more power to the tip of the TRACE than what anglers found in the old Hydrogen rods.
 Doing so sacrificed how well the rod could perform at shorter distances.
-It’s a shame, because I think with a softer tip, the TRACE could really be a fantastic rod.

 Some anglers, specifically those that felt the Hydrogen lacked in tip power, will appreciate the change.
 Others, who like to fish small flies in close, may not.